Homelessness in Kingsport

 With the support of many community donors, the United Way of Greater Kingsport (UWGK) has long supported homeless-serving organizations, from nationally-recognized Salvation Army, Hope Haven and Family Promise to Frontier Health's domestic violence shelter, Safe House.

-These agencies have a bed-capacity to serve over 40 adults and children experiencing homelessness on any given night, with 17,002 total nights of sleep in emergency shelter beds and 54 individuals achieving permanent housing in 2023.
+These agencies have a bed-capacity to serve multiple adults and children, with Salvation Army alone able host over 40 individuals any given night, with 17,002 total nights of sleep in emergency shelter beds in 2023.

 In addition to shelter, many organizations provide food through daily meals, food distribution and blessing boxes.
 It's estimated 38,000 people in Northeast Tennessee use the support of food banks and soup kitchens and approximately 20,000 children in Northeast Tennessee are enrolled in free or reduced lunches, according to the "Map the Meal Gap" study in 2019. (https://map.feedingamerica.org/)